mohammadaun1215/CricketClubManagementSystem/README.md

-NOTE: CSS/Plugins/Fonts are seperated in Extras Folder, All the content in extras should be extracted in the root directory.
+NOTE: CSS/Plugins/Fonts and other files are separated in Extras Folder, All the content in extras should be extracted in the root directory.